dreaddymck/audio-player-cbhdmk/README.md

 ### Wavform

-Add wavform image url to the available "DMCK Audio meta options" post meta box section.

-Default location for the wav form image is the same directory as the mp3.
+Default location for wavform images is in the same directory as the associated mp3.
-The default can be overriden with a custom field in post document name *dmck_wavformpng*, value is the url to the wav form image.
+Default location override is a custom field in post called *dmck_wavformpng*, value is the url to the wav form image.

-The script below may be used to manually create wavforms (Requires an ffmpeg Installation on server).
+Application supports creating wavforms manually via commad line (Requires ffmpeg Installed on server).
-_Parameters:_

 ```bash